archatelain/code-for-eco-532/poly.md

 [^1]: In fact, many options exist depending on your customization needs: https://lukestein.github.io/stata-latex-workflows/

 Let's try to dig deeper into our dataset, and ask a "real" research question: is there a relationship between business cycles and social unrest?
-Create a do-file "computing_business_cycles.do".

 In order to answer this question:
 - We first need global comparable GDP measures, which you will find in "./part_2_social_unrest_project/data/pwt91.dta"
 - We also need a method to compute business cycle fluctuations.
 We will work with the commonly used Hodrick-Prescott filter.
 Fortunately, an add-on package "hprescott" exists.

+`HSL(540,70%,50%)` Create a do-file "computing_business_cycles.do" and write:

 ```
+clear all
+use "../data/pwt91.dta"

 ssc install hprescott
 help hprescott